Did Queen Nitocris Build A Secret Underground Chamber To Commit Murder?

 Later, she committed suicide by running into a burning room to escape vengeance.
 Our current knowledge of ancient history does not allow us to say whether there is any truth in the story of the queen's life, but Herodotus was convinced she did exist.

 He further wrote that "after Menes came 330 kings whose names the priests recited from a papyrus scroll.
 In all these generations were eighteen Ethiopian kings and one queen, a native of the country; the rest were all Egyptian men.
-The name of the queen was the same as that of the Babylonian princess Nitocris."
+The queen's name was the same as that of the Babylonian princess Nitocris."

 Historians have difficulties accepting Queen Nitocris as accurate because she is not mentioned in any native Egyptian inscription.
 She was allegedly the last female pharaoh of her dynasty and rose to power circa 2148-2144 BC, but there are no records of her reign.